codeNomadd/serverless-food-order-system/README.md

 - ✅ CloudWatch alarms for errors and throttles
 - ✅ SNS notifications for critical events
 - ✅ Error retry mechanisms in Lambda
+- ⚠️ Note: Multi-region deployment is not implemented, but can be added for high availability in production environments

 ### 4️⃣ Performance Efficiency
 - ✅ Serverless architecture for optimal scaling